Field Initiated Projects Program (Research)

 Description

-The Administration for Community Living is forecasting a grant opportunity under the Field Initiated Projects Program, aimed at generating new knowledge and developing methods to enhance the inclusion and integration of individuals with disabilities into society.
+The Administration for Community Living is offering the Field Initiated Projects Program (Research) grant, aimed at generating new knowledge and developing methods to enhance the inclusion and integration of individuals with disabilities into society.
 This program seeks proposals that address specific research questions or hypotheses, focusing on improving employment, independent living, and economic self-sufficiency for people with disabilities, particularly those with the greatest support needs.
-With an estimated total funding of $2 million, the program plans to award approximately eight grants, each ranging from $245,000 to $250,000, with a project period of 36 months.
-Interested applicants can find more information and contact Radha Holavanahalli at (202) 795-7321 or via email at radha.holavanahalli@acl.hhs.gov, with proposals due by December 9, 2024.
+With an estimated total funding of $2 million, the program anticipates awarding approximately eight grants, each ranging from $245,000 to $250,000 over a 36-month project period.
+Interested applicants must submit their proposals electronically by December 9, 2024, and can reach out to Radha Holavanahalli at radha.holavanahalli@acl.hhs.gov for further information.

 Files